On the modularity of 3-regular random graphs and random graphs with given degree sequences: Abstract

-The modularity of a graph is a parameter introduced by Newman and Girvan~\cite{Girvan} measuring its community structure; the higher its value (between $0$ and $1$), the more clustered a graph is.
+The modularity of a graph is a parameter that measures its community structure; the higher its value (between $0$ and $1$), the more clustered the graph is.

-In this paper we show that the modularity of a random $3-$regular graph is at least $0.667026$ asymptotically almost surely (a.a.s.), thereby proving a conjecture in~\cite{ColinFiona} stating that a random $3-$regular graph has modularity strictly larger than $\frac{2}{3}$ a.a.s.
-We also improve the upper bound given therein by showing that the modularity of such a graph is a.a.s. at most $0.789998$.
+In this paper we show that the modularity of a random $3-$regular graph is at least $0.667026$ asymptotically almost surely (a.a.s.), thereby proving a conjecture of McDiarmid and Skerman.
+We also improve the a.a.s.\ upper bound given therein to $0.789998$.

 For a uniformly chosen graph $G_n$ over a given bounded degree sequence with average degree $d(G_n)$ and with $|CC(G_n)|$ many connected components, we distinguish two regimes with respect to the existence of a giant component.
-In more detail, we precisely compute the second term of the modularity in the subcritical regime.
-In the supercritical regime, we further prove that there is $\varepsilon > 0$ depending on the degree sequence, for which the modularity is a.a.s. at least
+In the subcritical regime, we compute the second term of the modularity.
+In the supercritical regime, we prove that there is $\varepsilon > 0$, for which the modularity is a.a.s.\ at least

 where $\mu$ is the asymptotically almost sure limit of $\dfrac{|CC(G_n)|}{n}$.